Which workshop should I choose? Will it be too hard / challenging enough?

 I totally understand that for some of you, starting the design process can feel overwhelming, even on a small piece, so whilst some people are confidently creative, I have lots of ways to help those of you who feel they need assistance in getting started on a project:

-I suggest you start with a beginners’ workshop.
+I suggest you start with a beginners’ workshop and keep your design simple.

-I provide plenty of photographic examples of previous students work for inspiration as well as my own designs, so that if you feel creativity is not your strength, you can base your design on the patterns, shapes and colours of one you can see.
+I provide plenty of photographic examples of previous students work for inspiration as well as my own designs, so that if you feel creativity is not your strength, you can base your design on the patterns and shapes of one you can see.
+I can show you step by step how to achieve it, whilst allowing flexibility for your own creativity in choosing colours, textures etc. The great thing is that no two have ever turned out the same, even though you are following the same principles!

 Remember, it’s not always essential to have a plan- Some students just enjoy the process of choosing some materials they like, experimenting and letting their ideas develop as they create something, with little idea of how it will turn out.
 You don't have to focus too much on the destination, just enjoy the journey.